April 1, 2025

 ⚡️ Pro tip: It's much easier to repurpose content if you've already polished up the original video in Descript.
 So, before uploading your video to YouTube, use Descript's AI features to remove unwanted background noise, add a transition, or fix audio mistakes with Overdub.
 You'll then be repurposing a clean video, which significantly cuts down editing time when repurposing.

-Step 2.
-Use Find Good Clips
+Step 2: Use Find Good Clips for selection

 Speaking of AI features, Find Good Clips is the tool you'll need if you want to create YouTube Shorts from existing videos.
 In your video editor, head to AI Actions and choose Ask AI.
 Scroll down to the Find section and choose Find Good Clips.

 The tool uses artificial intelligence to pick out the most interesting or engaging parts of your video.
-It’ll create a new video project for each snippet, ready for you to edit (without disrupting your original footage).
+It'll create a new video project for each snippet, ready for you to edit (without disrupting your original footage).
+This AI technology analyzes engagement patterns in your existing videos to identify which moments are most likely to perform well as Shorts.

 Image of Descript dashboard with Find good clips tool highlighted

-Now’s also a good time to change the aspect ratio and size of your YouTube video.
+Now's also a good time to change the aspect ratio and size of your YouTube video.
 Traditional YouTube videos are landscape (16:9), whereas Shorts are vertical (9:16).
 Click the rectangular button in your video preview and choose one of the preformatted ratios for your new Shorts project.
+Getting this aspect ratio right is crucial for how your Short will appear in the YouTube Shorts feed.

 🖼️ Still need help?
 How to make a horizontal video vertical to repurpose your best content